csillag/vimeo-library-manager/README.md

 ## Supported operations

-Basically, it supports uploading, replacing and ediging videos.
+Basically, it supports uploading, replacing and editing videos.

 ```